-] KEY INDICAT ORS DASHBOARD (POST-GRANT STATUS) Project Spo nsor: Peninsula Corridor Joint Powers Board (JPB) Project Nan ne: Peninsula Corridor Electrification Project (PCEP) Date: June 30, 2 2022 Project Detail Oversight F requen cy: Monthly Statu s Prior Element 0 0 Status Issue or Concern G Y R (G/Y/R) РМР 0 0 The PMP requires updating to address testing and commissioning.
+KEY INDICATORS DASHBOARD (POST-GRANT STATUS) Project Sponsor: Peninsula Corridor Joint Powers Board (JPB) Project Name: Peninsula Corridor Electrification Project (PCEP) Date: July 31, 2022 Project Detail Oversight Fr equer icy: Monthly Statu S Prior Element Status Issue or Concern G Y R (G/Y/R) PMP 0 0 The PMP requires updating to address testing and commissioning.
 An updated PMP has been received and is under review.
-MCC ightarrow • New resources are being deployed but the reconfiguration of the PCEP team is not complete, however, improvements are noted.
-Cost 0 The approved budget for the PCEP budget is \$2.44 billion.
-This budget includes the cost of the global settlements with BBII and ProVen, and the budget scrub completed by the PCEP team.
-The JPB has developed a financial plan to support the new budget, and this plan is being further refined for presentation to the FTA in the Recovery Plan.
-Delivery of the Recovery Plan has slipped to July 15, 2022.
-A recent bond sale provides \$150 million in funding.
-Schedule The Recovery Plan delivered to the FTA on April 1, 2022 proposes a revised Required Completion Date of December 31, 2024.
-The global settlement concluded with BBII is based on achieving substantial completion by April 1, 2024 and final completion by July 31, 2024.
-The global settlement includes incentives for earlier initiation of revenue service, earlier completion of signal cutovers and earlier completion of contract work.
-Recent concerns related to timely completion of the OCS are troubling, however, BBII is bringing additional resources to the job.
-Quality Quality Some uncertainty related to Electrification contractor's Buy Am Some uncertainty related to Electrification contractor's Buy America compliance.
-Additional documentation is being provided .
+MCC • New resources are being deployed but the reconfiguration of the PCEP team is not complete, however, improvements are noted.
+Cost The JPB has developed a financial plan to support the new \$2.44 billion budget, and this plan is being further refined for presentation to the FT in the Recovery Plan.
+The PMOC has reviewed an updated funding section of the Recovery Plan.
+Delivery of the Recovery Plan has slipped.
+The JPB has developed a financial plan to support the new \$2.44 billion budget, and this plan is being further refined for presentation to the FTA in the Recovery Plan.
+The PMOC has reviewed an updated funding section of the Recovery Plan.
+Delivery of the Recovery Plan has slipped into August 2022.
+The change in the critical path from signals to OCS due to lower required OCS productivity also resulted in a decrease in sch contingency, which increases schedule uncertainty.
+The loss of replacement lead scheduler is significant because of his role in creating and implementing the IMS.
+BBII is bringing additional personne The change in the critical path from signals to OCS due to lower than required OCS productivity also resulted in a decrease in schedule contingency, which increases schedule uncertainty.
+The loss of the replacement lead scheduler is significant because of his role in creating and implementing the IMS.
+BBII is bringing additional personnel and equipment resources to the job in an effort to increase productivity.
+Quality Ouglity Some uncertainty related to Electrification contractor's Buy Ame Some uncertainty related to Electrification contractor's Buy America compliance.
+Additional documentation is being provided.
+Safety The performance by the Electrification contractor has improved.
+The March 10, 2022 incident remains under investigation by the NTSB.
+PG&E's final acceptance of the single-phase study has eliminated significant uncertainty related to initial electrification of the system. significant uncertainty related to initial electrification of the system.
+The JPB has run the Monte Carlo cost risk model to validate the assumptions

-KEY INDICATORS DASHBOARD (POST-GRANT STATUS) Safety The serious safety incident that occurred on March 10, 2022 remains under Risk Final acceptance by PG&E of the single-phase study will eliminate that uncertainty related to initial electrification of the system.
-The PMOC continues to encourage a risk refresh to validate the assumptions related to the global settlement.
-Legend Green Green Satisfactory: No Corrective Action necessary.
-Yellow Yellow Caution: Risk/Issues exist.
+Key Indicators Legend Green Satisfactory: No Corrective Action necessary.
+Yellow Caution: Risk/Issues exist.
 Corrective Action may be necessary.
 Red Elevated for immediate Corrective Action: Significant risk to the health of the project.

-1.5 Core Accountability Items through May 31, 2022
+1.5 Core Accountability Items through June 30, 2022